vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 This integration downloads the waste collection schedule from most of the collection companies, in the Netherlands, and generates entities in Home Assistant with the next pick-up date for each type of bin.

-I create a [separated blog post page](../homeassistant/homeassistant_hacs_afvalbeheer) about this integration and how I implemented it, and add extra missing functionality, so I have the days sorted by the pickup days by creating custom countdown helper entities.
+I created a [separated blog post page](../homeassistant/homeassistant_hacs_afvalbeheer) about this integration and how I implemented it.
+Also with extra missing functionality for me, I have the number of days and sorted by the pickup date with the help of custom countdown helper entities.

 ---

 ### Node-RED flow to turn the LED strip on, on bin day

-I use Node-RED with [Home Assistant integration](../node-red/node-red_home-assistant) to read and control the Home Assistant LED-strip entity.
+I use for all my automations Node-RED.
+Here used with the [Home Assistant integration](../node-red/node-red_home-assistant) to read and control the Home Assistant LED-strip entity.

-This is my Node-RED flow you can use.\
+This is my Node-RED flow which you can use.\
-I control my Zigbee devices via Zigbee2MQTT myself but disabled this node in this example.
+I normally control my Zigbee devices via Zigbee2MQTT myself but disabled this node in this example and use the HA nodes.
 I also added the same Home Assistant light entity `ledstrip_bin_day` here.
-Choose which one you want to use, and set the correct entity name, both methods will work.
+Choose which way of integration you want to use, and set the correct entity name, both methods will work.

 On top, I added an inject-node where you can click on to test if the lights go on.

 At the bottom, there is an inject-node which get triggered at 0:00 to disable the light again.
 There is also a link-node with the value `ledstrip_bin_day trigger off`.
 You can trigger this when you have another trigger to turn off the light.
-In my case:\
+In my case: \
 WHEN the light is on AND the garden gate is opened THEN this LED strip light goes off again.
 (This is not in this Node-RED example added.)\
-Everybody has his own condition, you can also turn if off with a toggle on your dashboard.
+Everybody has his own off condition, you can also turn if off with a light toggle on your dashboard.

 <a href="images_bin_day/bin_day_node_red_flow.png">
 <img src="images_bin_day/bin_day_node_red_flow.png" alt="bin day - LED strip - Node RED flow" width="800px">